huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Gets the order that metatile layers are rendered.

-   :return array: array of layers.
+   :returns array: array of layers.
 The bottom layer is represented as 0.

 .. js:function:: map.setMetatileLayerOrder(order)

    Sets the order that metatile layers are rendered.

-   :param array: array of layers.
+   :param array order: array of layers.
 The bottom layer is represented as 0.

 .. js:function:: map.getMetatileLayerOpacity()

    Gets the opacities that metatile layers are rendered with.

-   :return array: array of opacities for each layer.
+   :returns array: array of opacities for each layer.
 The bottom layer is the first element.

 .. js:function:: map.setMetatileLayerOpacity(opacities)

    Sets the opacities that metatile layers are rendered with.

-   :param array: array of opacities for each layer.
+   :param array opacities: array of opacities for each layer.
 The bottom layer is the first element.

+.. js:function:: map.getMetatileLabel(metatileId)

+   Gets the label for the specified metatile.

+   :param number metatileId: id of target metatile
+   :returns string: the label

+.. js:function:: map.setMetatileLabel(metatileId, label)

+   Sets the label for the specified metatile.
+A label can only consist of letters, numbers, and underscores.

+   :param number metatileId: id of target metatile
+   :param string label: the label

+.. js:function:: map.getMetatileLayerType(metatileId)

+   Gets the layer type for the specified metatile. ``0``: Middle/Top, ``1``: Bottom/Middle, ``2``: Bottom/Top.

+   :param number metatileId: id of target metatile
+   :returns number: the layer type

+.. js:function:: map.setMetatileLayerType(metatileId, layerType)

+   Sets the layer type for the specified metatile. ``0``: Middle/Top, ``1``: Bottom/Middle, ``2``: Bottom/Top.

+   :param number metatileId: id of target metatile
+   :param number layerType: the layer type

+.. js:function:: map.getMetatileEncounterType(metatileId)

+   Gets the encounter type for the specified metatile. ``0``: None, ``1``: Land, ``2``: Water

+   :param number metatileId: id of target metatile
+   :returns number: the encounter type

+.. js:function:: map.setMetatileEncounterType(metatileId, encounterType)

+   Sets the encounter type for the specified metatile. ``0``: None, ``1``: Land, ``2``: Water

+   :param number metatileId: id of target metatile
+   :param number encounterType: the encounter type

+.. js:function:: map.getMetatileTerrainType(metatileId)

+   Gets the terrain type for the specified metatile. ``0``: None, ``1``: Grass, ``2``: Water, ``3``: Waterfall

+   :param number metatileId: id of target metatile
+   :returns number: the terrain type

+.. js:function:: map.setMetatileTerrainType(metatileId, terrainType)

+   Sets the terrain type for the specified metatile. ``0``: None, ``1``: Grass, ``2``: Water, ``3``: Waterfall

+   :param number metatileId: id of target metatile
+   :param number terrainType: the terrain type

+.. js:function:: map.getMetatileBehavior(metatileId)

+   Gets the behavior for the specified metatile.

+   :param number metatileId: id of target metatile
+   :returns number: the behavior

+.. js:function:: map.setMetatileBehavior(metatileId, behavior)

+   Sets the behavior for the specified metatile.

+   :param number metatileId: id of target metatile
+   :param number behavior: the behavior

 Settings Functions